dslab-epfl/svshi/README.md

 - `svshi generateApp -d devices.json -n app_name` to generate a new Python app
 - `svshi listApps` to list all the installed apps
 - `svshi version` to display the CLI version

+## Compilation

+The compiler combines all applications already installed (in `app-library`) with new applications (in `generated`).
+It generates the bindings between physical and prototypical devices communication objects, assign group addresses to used physical communication objects and produces useful files for the runtime.

+When compiling applications, if the verification passed all checks, applications from `generated` are moved into `app-library` to become *installed* applications.

+### Generate bindings

+The compiler generates bindings file to let the developer map physical device communication objects (from the ETS project) to prototypical devices from applications.

+Bindings for the installed applications are stored and when `svshi generateBindings -f ets.knxproj` is called, the new bindings reuse current bindings **if the physical structure did not change** since last application installation.
+Then, only bindings for new applications are empty and must be filled.
+If the physical structure changed, the bindings file is a fresh one and all bindings must be enter again.

 ## Verification